bd6981/crud/README.md

 afternoon:

-- we do: add refs to user and bookmark
+- we do: add refs to user and bookmark models
 - you do: build users GET, POST/create
 - we do: build users UPDATE
 - you do: users DELETE
 - we do: create w/relation

+bonus:

+- cors
+- redirect from / to /api/bookmarks

 ## Framing (5 min, 0:05)